gcentral/Website/content/VIPM/jki_lib_easyxml/index.md

 ---
 title: "EasyXML Toolkit for LabVIEW"
 externalUrl: https://www.vipm.io/package/jki_lib_easyxml
+date: 2016-08-09
-summary: "The EasyXML Toolkit for LabVIEW from JKI is a simple set of VIs that make generating and parsing XML data in LabVIEW as easy as creating a cluster.."
+summary: "The EasyXML Toolkit for LabVIEW from JKI is a simple set of VIs that make generating and parsing XML data in LabVIEW as easy as creating a cluster."
 showSummary: true
 showAuthor: false
 showEdit: false